Komodo Dragons & Indonesia

 Fishermen, construction, mosques - and the occasional small dive shop.

-The diving, however - is awesome.
+The scuba diving here, however - is incredible.

-Sharks and rays and turtles and corals and seahorses - SO much to see.
+Sharks and rays and turtles and corals and seahorses - SO much to see!

-Then, when someone mentioned we could go snorkeling with giant manta rays - and see giant bats, we signed up.
-We didn't realize we'd be stopping to see Komodo dragons, too.
+Then, someone mentioned we could go snorkeling with giant manta rays, so we signed up.

 There weren't a lot of takers on the trip.

-A lovely old wooden Phinisi boat.
+A lovely old traditional Phinisi wooden boat.

 Over 10,000 of the 17,000 islands in Indonesia are uninhabited.